wing5wong/artisan-whs-static/source/_courses/MAG2.md

   - "91265"
   - "91268"
 ---
 To provide a Mathematics programme that will develop in students, the skills, concepts, understandings, and attitudes, which will enable them to cope confidently with the mathematics of everyday life.
 This course provides a continuing Mathematics programme appropriate for students who undertook a Level 1 Mathematics course.
-The following topics are studies: Number, Measurement, Space and Shape, Geometry, Graphs, Algebra, Statistics and Probability.
+The following topics are studied: Number, Measurement, Space and Shape, Geometry, Graphs, Algebra, Statistics and Probability.
 This course is completely internally assessed.